rhatdan/docker/docs/sources/reference/commandline/cli.md

       -a, --author=""     Author (e.g., "John Hannibal Smith <hannibal@a-team.com>") -m, --message=""    Commit message
-      -p, --pause=true    Pause container during commit
+      --meta=             META data about the image, must be specified in json format -p, --pause=true    Pause container during commit

 It can be useful to commit a container's file changes or settings into a